Faculty & Staff

 Michael Johnson, Life Skills

-Shanti joined PWHS in 2013.
-Shanti attended the Honolulu Waldorf School from first to eighth grade.
+Shanti joined PWHS in 2013 as the High School Admissions Coordinator.
+She subsequently took up the role of High School Chair, which she held for three years, adding the work of High School Student Assistant Coordinator in 2016.
+A Waldorf alumna herself, Shanti attended the Honolulu Waldorf School from first to eighth grade.
 The Waldorf high school had not yet opened, so she received her diploma from a private college prep high school, followed by a Bachelors of Art in History from Willamette University.
 Shanti joined Honolulu Waldorf High School’s Humanities Department in 2001, where she taught and worked in administration for eight years.
 She now lives in Milwaukie with her husband and teenage son.
 Shanti is particularly passionate about student leadership and Community Based Education – connecting the curriculum to the people, businesses and the natural environment that surround the school through service, guest speakers, field trips, and projects.
 In her free time, Shanti enjoys hiking, gardening, biking, kayaking, and dancing.

 Annagrace Kaye, Main Office x200